:

 • Working in partnership with others

-You could join up with other local accessible businesses to help market and promote each other and make planning easier for the customer.
-Having a network of like-minded businesses can also raise your awareness of developments in your region and share best practice.
-You may also wish to consider working with local councils and others to achieve change in the public realm, eg ramped access to a beach.
+You could join up with other local accessible businesses to share best practice and market your area to customers or consider working with local councils and others to achieve change in the public realm, eg ramped access to a beach.

 Step 4: Evaluate